kriserickson/aging-coder/src/posts/2025-06-13-experiments-in-supervised-learning.md

 {% highlight bash %}
 $ git clone git@github.com:kriserickson/recipe-parser.git
-$ git branch blog-post-1
+$ git checkout blog-post-1
 {% endhighlight %}

-I am using VS Code the example, but you can use any IDE you are comfortable with, the examples will be somewhat similar.
-If you are using Visual Studio, install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+I will exlain how to run things using VS Code (as it is the most popular free IDE) but you can use any IDE you are comfortable with, the examples will be somewhat similar.
+If you are using Visual Studio, install the [Python extension](https://mafrketplace.visualstudio.com/items?itemName=ms-python.python).
 BTW, I am not a python expert and am actively learning Python myself (so let me know if I have made any glaring mistakes) -- also I prefer to have types so my Python code is usually heavily typed.
 While a deep understanding of Python is not required for these blog posts, or to know how to do supervised learning, if you want to do any ML programming you will want to become familiar with Python.
 Also for these tutorials, you are going to need a modernish version of Python (3.10 or higher) and a very basic understanding of Python programming.

 If you are running on a Mac you may find that python is installedas python3 and this will tend to be a quite antiquated version.
 Installing a modern version of Python, whatever system you are running on, is a task left to the reader.